rhayman/ephysiopy/docs/Usage.rst

 :py:meth:`~ephysiopy.openephys2py.OEKiloPhy.OpenEphysBase.plotMapsOneAtATime`

-Probably a good place to get started is to look at the various classes defined in the common package, :py:module:`~ephysiopy.common`.
-Of particular interest are the classes in the sub-module :py:module:`~ephysiopy.common.ephys_generic`.
+Probably a good place to get started is to look at the various classes defined in the common package, :py:mod:`ephysiopy.common`.
+Of particular interest are the classes in the sub-module :py:mod:`ephysiopy.common.ephys_generic` .
 The two main classes for doing spatial analysis are :py:class:`~ephysiopy.common.ephys_generic.MapCalcsGeneric` and :py:class:`~ephysiopy.common.ephys_generic.PosCalcsGeneric`.

 Axona